Gardening is a beloved hobby for many seniors, but it can be challenging for those with mobility issues. This is where raised garden beds come in.

 Raised gardens for seniors can be made from various materials such as wood, metal, plastic, or composite materials.
 Each material has its advantages and disadvantages.

-Wood is popular for its natural look and durability but requires regular maintenance.
+Wood is popular for its natural look and durability, but it requires regular maintenance.
 Metal beds are sturdy and long-lasting, but they can rust over time.

 Drainage and Watering System